kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 the emulation group.
 In contrast, we call any group that the virtual client is a member of a higher-level group.

-## Example protocol flow

-TODO: Go through a full flow, where both sender and receiver are virtual clients.
-Include both communication in the higher-level group and in the emulation group.

 ## DS/AS Details

 Virtual client emulation should be largely agnostic to specific details of the